blazium-engine/blazium-docs/tutorials/animation/creating_movies.rst

 If you're using an AnimationPlayer to control a "main action" in the scene (such as camera movement), you can enable the **Movie Quit On Finish** property on the AnimationPlayer node in question.
-When enabled, this property will make Godot quit on its own when an animation is done playing *and* the engine is running in Movie Maker mode.
+When enabled, this property will make Blazium quit on its own when an animation is done playing *and* the engine is running in Movie Maker mode.
 Note that *this property has no effect on looping animations*.
 Therefore, you need to make sure that the animation is set as non-looping.